 How does it unify all the physics laws?

 In physics we have four fundamental laws that underpin the universe: gravity, electromagnetism, strong nuclear force and weak nuclear force.
 Gravity is described by Einstein’s beautiful mathematics of curved space and time.
 But the other three forces are written in the language of quantum mechanics.
 And these two methods are completely incompatible.
 Presently the string theory says: Various vibrations of this stringy stuff correspond to each of the fundamental particles producing the properties of gravity, light and other elementary substances and laws.
 Consider these strings like the strings of guitar.
-Every unique vibration results in a unique musical node.
+Every unique vibration results in a unique musical note.
 Similarly, the vibrations of the strings causes the unique property of matter and the forces.

 The problem with string theory